technology-toolbox/website/content/blog/jjameson/2009/11/10/sharepoint-web-part-to-redirect-from-http-to-https.md

 ---
-title: "SharePoint Web Part to Redirect from HTTP to HTTPS"
+title: SharePoint Web Part to Redirect from HTTP to HTTPS
 date: 2009-11-10T05:09:00-07:00
 excerpt:
-  "Yesterday, I detailed the steps I recommend for configuring SSL on sites built on Microsoft Office SharePoint Server (MOSS) 2007.
-I also mentioned that users won't automatically be redirected from HTTP to HTTPS, and how I've previously used a little bit..."
+  Yesterday, I detailed the steps I recommend for configuring SSL on sites built on Microsoft Office SharePoint Server (MOSS) 2007.
+I also mentioned that users won't automatically be redirected from HTTP to HTTPS, and how I've previously used a little bit...
 aliases:
   [
     "/blog/jjameson/archive/2009/11/09/sharepoint-web-part-to-redirect-from-http-to-https.aspx",